Home » Blog » How To Get The Most Out Of Your Fall Visit To Shenandoah

 Upon signing the Constitution, Benjamin Franklin said “…in this world nothing can be said to be certain, except death and taxes.”
 Well, ol’ Ben, while right about a lot of things, was wrong about that one, because there is a third certainty in this world of ours: fall is busy in Shenandoah National Park—crazy busy.

-Starting in late September and extending into early November, Shenandoah is one of the most popular destinations in the east for leaf peepers.
+Starting in late September and extending into early November, Shenandoah is one of the most popular destinations in the east for leaf peepers and night skies viewing.
 So, how can you make the most of your autumn visit to this national park?
 Let us count the ways.

 Plan Ahead